Application Techniques for Optimal Results

 Ingredient Comparisons

-our skin type and concerns; if your skin is dry or sensitive, an oil-based moisturizer may provide better hydration.
+Consider your skin type and concerns; if your skin is dry or sensitive, an oil-based moisturizer may provide better hydration.
 For combination or oily skin, a water-based option may be more suitable.
 It may also help to consult with a dermatologist for personalized advice.

 Related Links